Tejon Pass: Geography

-Tejon Pass marks the intersection of the two largest seismic faults in California: the San Andreas and Garlock fault systems.
+Tejon Pass marks the intersection of the two largest seismic faults in California; the San Andreas and Garlock fault systems.

 The highest point of the pass is near the northwesternmost corner of Los Angeles County, north of Gorman.
 Its elevation is 4160 ft along Peace Valley Road and Gorman Post Road, 70 mi northwest of downtown Los Angeles and 46 mi south of Bakersfield.

 Interstate 5, which connects Southern California with the San Joaquin Valley and the north, reaches its highest point in the state, 4144 ft, near the summit of Tejon Pass.

 The pass has a gradual rise from its southern approach of 1362 ft at Santa Clarita, but a precipitous descent through Grapevine Canyon toward the San Joaquin Valley on the north, where it ends at Grapevine at 1499 ft.

 On its northward slope lies Fort Tejon State Historic Park, the site of a former U.S. Army post, first garrisoned on August 10, 1854.

-The pass actually crosses 4 mountain ranges.
-The stretch from Lake Hughes Road to State Route 138 crosses the Sierra Pelona and the Topatopa Mountains and the section from SR 138 to Grapevine crosses the Tehachapis and the San Emigdios.
+The pass actually crosses 3 mountain ranges.
+The stretch from Lake Hughes Road to State Route 138 crosses the Sierra Pelona Mountains, and goes through the Angeles National Forest and the section from SR 138 to Grapevine crosses the Tehachapis and the San Emigdios.